livenlulu/PUI2015_lkang/citibikes/README.md

 ## where μp = mean speed for off-peak hours, μr = mean speed for rush hours

 ## I specifically used starttime column to come up with rush hours.
-Assume morning rush hour: 7am - 10am, afternoon rush hours: 4pm - 7pm, off-peak hours: 7pm - 7am and 10am - 4pm.
+Assume morning rush hour: 7am - 10am, evening rush hours: 4pm - 7pm, off-peak hours: 7pm - 7am and 10am - 4pm.
 The goal is to see if there's any relationships between the speed during rush hours (both morning and afternoon) and the speed during off-peak hours, then integrate the mean speed into hours.
 I then ran a test statistics too see whether I should reject the null hypothesis.